Schubidu/small-quiz/README.md

 Setup
 =====

-Grunt and Typescript are required for ths project.
+Grunt and Typescript are required for this project.
 Please install first.

 ```
 npm install -g grunt-cli